The-Foreigners/The-Foreigners.github.io/objectives.md

   - Defend small towns enroute of the invaders from raiding parties.
   - Meet with Gen. Felix.

-- Craft duplicate of phylactery
+- Craft duplicate of phylactery.
   - Send to Ghostlord with one of his minions (Tongues?), get him to withdrawl his forces from Elsir Vale.
   - Track with 'Detect Magic'/'Locate Object'.

+- Stoneshape quern stone altar.

 - Business:
   - Crafting/Shopping: